m0ru/bak/02a_state_of_the_art.md

 <!-- TODO diagram -->

-[Elm](http://elm-lang.org/) is a functional language who's designers set out to create something as accessible to newcomers as Python or Javascript.
+Elm^[<http://elm-lang.org/>] is a functional language who's designers set out to create something as accessible to newcomers as Python or Javascript.
 It can be used to build front-end web application (browser-less execution in node is currently being worked on).
 The original Elm-architecture was based on functional reactive programming---i.e. using streams/observables like CycleJS' MVI (see below) that it inspired as well---but they have since been removed to make it more accessible to newcomers.
-The [current architecture](https://guide.elm-lang.org/architecture/), in it's basic form, requires one to define the following three functions and pass them to Elm's \texttt{Html.beginnerProgram} (that runs the app):
+The current architecture^[https://guide.elm-lang.org/architecture/>], in it's basic form, requires one to define the following three functions and pass them to Elm's `Html.beginnerProgram` (that runs the app):

-\begin{enumerate}
-    \item \texttt{model : Model}, that initializes the app-state.
+* `model : Model`, that initializes the app-state.
-    \item \texttt{update : Msg -> Model -> Model}, which performs the same role as \texttt{reduce} in Redux, with \texttt{Msg}s in Elm being the equivalent to actions in Redux.
+* `update : Msg -> Model -> Model`, which performs the same role as `reduce` in Redux, with `Msg`s in Elm being the equivalent to actions in Redux.
-    \item And lastly, \texttt{view : Model -> Html Msg} to produce the HTML from the model.
+* And lastly, `view : Model -> Html Msg` to produce the HTML from the model.
-\end{enumerate}

 As Elm is a pure/side-effect free language, these can't handle asynchronity yet (e.g. HTTP-requests, websockets) or even produce random numbers.
-The full architecture, that handles these, looks as follows (and is run via \texttt{Html.program}):
+The full architecture, that handles these, looks as follows (and is run via `Html.program`):

 \begin{enumerate}
-    \item \texttt{init : (Model, Cmd Msg)} fulfills the same role as \texttt{model}, but also defines the first \texttt{Cmd}.
+    \item `init : (Model, Cmd Msg)` fulfills the same role as `model`, but also defines the first `Cmd`.
 These allow \textit{requesting} for side-effectful computations like asynchronous operations (e.g. HTTP-requests) or random number generation.
-The result of the \texttt{Cmd} is fed back as \texttt{Msg} to the next \texttt{update}.
+The result of the `Cmd` is fed back as `Msg` to the next `update`.
-    \item the function \texttt{update : Msg -> Model -> (Model, Cmd Msg)} now also returns a \texttt{Cmd} to allow triggering these depending on user input or the results of previous \texttt{Cmd}s.
-This allows keeping all of the business-logic in the \texttt{update}-function (as compared to Flux'/Redux' action-creators) but trades off the quality, that every user-input or websocket message can only trigger exactly one action and thus exactly one update (thus making endless-loops possible again)---arguably this is a rather neglible price.
+    \item the function `update : Msg -> Model -> (Model, Cmd Msg)` now also returns a `Cmd` to allow triggering these depending on user input or the results of previous `Cmd`s.
+This allows keeping all of the business-logic in the `update`-function (as compared to Flux'/Redux' action-creators) but trades off the quality, that every user-input or websocket message can only trigger exactly one action and thus exactly one update (thus making endless-loops possible again)---arguably this is a rather neglible price.
-    \item \texttt{subscriptions : Model -> Sub Msg} allows to set up additional sources for \texttt{Msg}s beside user-input, things that \textit{push}---if you so will--- e.g. listening on a websocket.
+    \item `subscriptions : Model -> Sub Msg` allows to set up additional sources for `Msg`s beside user-input, things that \textit{push}---if you so will--- e.g. listening on a websocket.
-    \item \texttt{view : Model -> Html Msg} works the same as in the simple variant.
+    \item `view : Model -> Html Msg` works the same as in the simple variant.
 \end{enumerate}

 <!--